Export Control: International Travel

 Certain types of international travel, research, and other activities may involve export control regulations depending on the travel destination and the items, software, and/or technical data that are taken.
 When you travel abroad, everything you take is an export, including high-tech equipment, confidential, unpublished, or proprietary information or data.
 Traveling with certain types of high-tech equipment including but not limited to advanced GPS units, scientific equipment, or with controlled, proprietary or unpublished data in any format may require an export license depending on your travel destination.

 Federal export and sanctions regulations also prohibit the unlicensed export of specific commodities, software, technology and payments to or from certain countries, entities and individuals for reasons of national security, foreign policy or protection of trade.
 These economic and trade sanctions administered against specific countries, individuals, and entities by the Office of Foreign Assets Control (OFAC) under the U.S. Department of the Treasury may involve University activities.
-The most comprehensive sanctions involve Crimea, Cuba, Iran, North Korea, and Syria.
+The most comprehensive sanctions involve Cuba, Iran, North Korea, and Syria, and Ukraine (Crimea, Donetsk, and Luhansk Regions).

 University employees are required to comply with United States export and sanctions regulations when traveling abroad with commodities, software, and technology.
 University employees should not engage in international travel, research, or collaborations until a determination of whether the activities are exempt from export control licensing or a license is obtained.